Why do Machine Learning Notebooks Crash? An Empirical Study on Public Python Jupyter Notebooks: Experimental setup

 We include all clusters, emphasizing the most frequent ones, which cover over 70\% of crashes in each dataset - 65 clusters for GitHub with a minimum size of 100 and 50 for Kaggle with a minimum size of 10.
 The remaining, less common crashes are grouped into a single cluster.
 This results in 66 clusters for GitHub and 51 for Kaggle overall.

 \paragraph*{\textit{Proportional-to-cluster-size sampling}} We estimate sample sizes using random sampling without replacement~\cite{lohr2021sampling, tort1978sampling}.
 We calculate sample sizes and analyze sampled crashes separately for GitHub and Kaggle because they may exhibit different behaviors.
-The desired sample sizes are determined with a 95\% confidence interval (CI) and a 5\% margin of error (MoE), aiming for results that are 95\% accurate within a 5\% margin of error from the entire population.
+The desired sample sizes are determined with a 95\% confidence interval (CI) and a 5\% margin of error (MoE).
 This results in sample sizes of 360 for GitHub and 332 for Kaggle crashes.
+The details of the sample size calculation process can be found in our GitHub repository~\cite{wang2025code}.

 We then use these sample sizes and the identified clusters (GitHub: 66, Kaggle: 51) to conduct proportional sampling based on cluster size.
 To ensure comprehensive coverage, we sample at least one crash from each cluster, as recommended by Chan~\etal~\cite{CHAN1996775sampling}.
 This yields a total of 390 sampled crashes from GitHub and 356 from Kaggle.